Lek-sys/LeksysINI/README.md

 }
 ```

-Look in provided test_app.cpp for more examples of using Leksys' IniParser, for example how to get and set comments and how to save and load your classes.
+Look in provided test_app.cpp for more examples of using Leksys' IniParser, for example how to get and set comments,
+how to work with maps and how to save and load your classes.

 ## INI file syntax

-Leksys' parser supports extended ini file syntax with comments, multilines, arrays, subsections and inclusions.
+Leksys' parser supports extended ini file syntax with comments, multilines, arrays, maps, subsections and inclusions.
 Check below.
 ```ini
 ; Comment line